 This course describes the history, features, principles, and organizational structure of the Incident Command Center.
 This course will introduce students to the skills needed to respond efficiently and effectively during a crisis within the Incident Command System.
-Prerequisite: HSE 101.
-Students must complete the course with a grade of "C" or better.
+Prerequisite: HSE 101 with a "C" or better.

-HSE 302 Emergency Operations Center (2qh)
+HSE 302 Emergency Operations Centers (2qh)

-Students will learn the purpose of an Emergency Operation Center and the necessity of emergency preparedness when activated.
-Emphasis will be placed on the 5 major functions of an effective EOC: 1. command, 2. planning, 3. operations, 4. logistics, and 5. finance.
-Prerequisite: HSE 101.
-Students must complete the course with a grade of "C" or better.
+Students will learn the purpose of an Emergency Operations Center and the necessity of emergency preparedness when activated.
+Emphasis will be placed on the five major functions of an effective EOC.
+Prerequisite: HSE 101 with a "C" or better.

-HSE 303 Disaster and Response Recovery (2gh)
+HSE 303 Disaster and Response Recovery (2qh)

 The purpose of this course is to enable students to understand and think critically about disaster and response recovery.
-Students will apply critical thinking by analyzing disaster events and applying the theories, principles and practice of response and recovery in a high-pressure environment.

-Prerequisite: HSE 101.
-Students must complete the course with a grade of "C" or better.
+Students will apply critical thinking by analyzing disaster events and applying the theories, principles, and practice of response and recovery in a high-pressure environment.
+Prerequisite: HSE 101 with a "C" or better.

-HSE 304 Developing and Managing Volunteer Resources (2gh)
+HSE 304 Developing and Managing Volunteer Resources (2qh)

-This course will focus on how to effectively organize resources in a community of volunteers and private- sector groups.
+This course will focus on how to effectively organize resources in a community of volunteers and private-sector groups.
 Students will understand the importance of defining volunteer roles, creating a course of action, recruiting, and training volunteers.
-Prerequisite: HSE 101.
-Students must complete the course with a grade of "C" or better.
+Prerequisite: HSE 101 with a "C" or better.